craftercms/docs/source/faq/index.rst

 -------------------

 Crafter CMS is an open-source, Java-based, content management system for:

 * Web applications (including React JS, Angular, Vue, HTML5)
 * API-based mobile apps (Crafter CMS is API-first)
 * Augmented and Virtual Reality applications based on A-Frame

-Crafter CMS is designed for ease of development, flexibility and scaling and geographic distribution of independent delivery nodes.
+Crafter CMS is designed for ease of development, flexibility, scalability and geographic distribution of independent delivery nodes.
 Crafter CMS is comprised of several independent, integrated components including: a core content repository, an authoring application for content editors/managers (Crafter Studio), a dynamic content delivery system (Crafter Engine), a user profile store and personalization server (Crafter Profile), a query/search server (Crafter Search) and a social content store and server (Crafter Social).

 ---------------------------------